dejanl7/wpBlog/README.md

 # wpBlog
-This is WordPress Blog Theme.
+This is WordPress Blog Theme. <br>
 The basic purpose of this theme is to show possibilities of WordPress Development.
-Just like example.
-Everyone can use this theme totally free.
+Accent is on backend, rather than frontend and design.
+Everyone can use this theme totally free. <br>
+Theme involve specific and custom widgets and shortcodes.
+Also, MCE Api is involved into this project.